bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 project, it&apos;s just a matter of finding out what those functions are and how to use them.
 And that&apos;s really how jQuery works.
-It&apos;s a file that you can add to your project, and when you do you have access to all the jQuery functions and all the functions that come along with jQuery.
+It&apos;s a file that you can add to your project, and when you do you have access to all the jQuery functions and all the functions that come along with jQuery.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 08. two options for plugging in jquery (13) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">